box/box-developer-changelog/content/2023/04-20-box-sign-templates.md

 # Box Sign template APIs

-The new Box Sign template APIs allow you to [get a list of Box Sign templates][1] or a [specific Box Sign template][2] to start a sign request based on these templates.
+The new Box Sign template APIs allow you to [get a list of Box Sign templates][1] or details of a [specific Box Sign template][2].
+You can then use this information to initiate template-based sign requests.
 ## Where to get support

 Should you have any issues or need further guidance, please post a request to